2010 Yazoo City tornado: Federal and State responses

-Governor of Mississippi, Haley Barbour, declared a state of emergency for the areas impacted by the tornado across seven counties.
-Spokesman for the Mississippi Emergency Management Agency (MEMA), Greg Flynn, claimed that the death toll for the tornado could've been higher, if not for the vigil warning by the National Weather Service and improved response systems placed in after Hurricane Katrina.
-On April 29, President Barack Obama declared a major disaster for Mississippi, allocating federal aid to support state and local recovery efforts to the areas affected by the tornado, opening federal funding to people in several counties, including Attala, Choctaw, Holmes, Warren and Yazoo Counties.
-Federal funding was also available for state and local governments and certain private nonprofit organizations in Yazoo and Choctaw counties to use for debris removal and for the state to use for 72 hours to choose emergency protective measures.
-The declaration also noted that FEMA were continuing with damage surveying in other areas, with the expectations that more counties and additional forms of assistances would likely be designated after the surveying completed.
+On April 29, President Barack Obama declared a federal disaster for Mississippi, allocating federal aid to support state and local recovery efforts to the affected locations.
+Federal funding opened to people in several counties, including Attala, Choctaw, Holmes, Warren, and Yazoo Counties.
+Federal funding became available for state and local governments and specific private nonprofit organizations in Yazoo and Choctaw counties to use for debris removal.
+The funding also allowed the state to use it for 72 hours to choose emergency protective measures.